Boca Juniors: Other sports sections

+In addition to men's football, Boca Juniors has a professional basketball section.

+Other (amateur) activities held in the club are: bocce, boxing, chess, field hockey, futsal, artistic and rhythmic gymnastics, handball, martial arts (judo, karate, and taekwondo), swimming, volleyball, weightlifting, and wrestling.

 Basketball

 The Boca Juniors basketball team, established in 1929, won several Argentine championships organised by now-defunct bodies "Asociación de Básquetbol de Buenos Aires" and "Federación Argentina de Básquetbol".

-Since the Liga Nacional de Básquet was created in 1985, Boca Juniors has won the LNB league title three times (1996–97, 2003–04, and 2006–07), five Copa Argentina (2002, 2003, 2004, 2005, and 2006), and one Torneo Top 4 (in 2004).
+Since the Liga Nacional de Básquet was created in 1985, Boca Juniors has won the LNB league title four times (1996–97, 2003–04, 2006–07, and 2023-24), five Copa Argentina (2002, 2003, 2004, 2005, and 2006), one Torneo Top 4 (in 2004) and one Supercopa de La Liga (in 2024).

 At international level, Boca Juniors won three South American Club Championships in 2004, 2005, and 2006.

 Their home arena is the Estadio Luis Conde, better known as La Bombonerita (small Bombonera).

+Field hockey

+In September 2022, Boca Juniors announced the club would open a field hockey section for men and women.

+In May 2023, the club inaugurated a hockey field, with Las Leonas all-time top scorer Vanina Oneto as part of the project.

+Oneto was appointed manager of Boca Juniors Hockey.